 Considerations: If your dog is a senior or has a serious medical or behavioral issue, please consider euthanizing him/her in your loving arms rather than subject him/her to the potential trauma of rescue.
 It is our belief that it is more humane to euthanize a pet them in the arms of loved ones rather than making an older dog go through the stress of rescue.
 And if an animal is seriously ill it’s suffering should end.
 Once admitted to our program Homeward Bound Dog Rescue will not euthanize an animal because they are not adopted within a certain length of time.

 Note: It is rare that we can accept owner released cats/kittens because of the size of the unwanted feline population.

-In order to determine whether we can accept your dog into our program, and find an appropriate foster home – if applicable, please provide the following information when you contact us:
+In order to determine whether we can accept your dog into our program, and find an appropriate foster home – if applicable, please email Sherri at firstname.lastname@example.org providing the following information in your request:

 - Why are you seeking to rehome your dog?

 - How long have you had him/her?